Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Introduction

 We briefly remark about several tangentially related lines of work.
 Reference~\citep{Chen00} gives heuristics for speeding up Osborne's algorithm on sparse matrices in practice, but does not provide runtime bounds.
 Reference~\citep{OstRabYou18} gives a more complicated version of Osborne's algorithm that obtains a stricter approximate balancing in a polynomial (albeit less practical) runtime of roughly $\Otilde(n^{19} \eps^{-4} \log^4 \condK)$.
 Reference~\citep{MaiBat19} gives an asynchronous distributed version of Osborne's algorithm with applications to epidemic suppression.

 \begin{remark}[Fast Coordinate Descent] Since Osborne's algorithm is Exact Coordinate Descent on a certain associated convex optimization problem (details in \S\ref{ssec:prelim:cd}), it is natural to ask what runtimes the extensive literature on Coordinate Descent implies for Matrix Balancing.
-However, applying general-purpose bounds on Coordinate Descent out-of-the-box gives quite pessimistic runtime bounds for Matrix Balancing\footnote{E.g., applying the state-of-the-art guarantees of~\citep{NesSti17,AllQuRicYua16} for accelerated Coordinate Descent (which, note also, is \emph{not} exactly Osborne's algorithm) gives an iteration bound of $(\sum_{i=i}^n \sqrt{L_i})\delta^{-1/2}\|x^*\|_2$ for minimizing $\Phi$ (defined in \S\ref{ssec:prelim:convex}) to $\delta$ additive accuracy, where $L_i$ is the smoothness of $\Phi$ on coordinate $i$.
+However, applying general-purpose bounds on Coordinate Descent out-of-the-box gives quite pessimistic runtime bounds for Matrix Balancing\footnote{E.g., consider applying the state-of-the-art guarantees of~\citep{NesSti17,AllQuRicYua16} for accelerated Coordinate Descent algorithms (which, note also, do \emph{not} correspond exactly to Osborne's algorithm since they do not perform exact coordinate minimization).
+These bounds apply to Random Coordinate Descent with judiciously chosen non-uniform sampling probabilities, and yield an iteration bound of $(\sum_{i=i}^n \sqrt{L_i})\delta^{-1/2}\|x^*\|_2$ for minimizing $\Phi$ (defined in \S\ref{ssec:prelim:convex}) to $\delta$ additive accuracy, where $L_i$ is the smoothness of $\Phi$ on coordinate $i$.
 By~\citep[Corollary 2]{KalKhaSho97} and Cauchy-Schwarz, $\delta = O(\eps^2/n)$ ensures that such a $\delta$-approximate minimizer of $\Phi$ corresponds to an $\eps$-approximate balancing.
 Bounding $L_i \leq 1$ and $\|x^*\|_2 \leq \sqrt{n} \diamG \log \condK$ by Corollary~\ref{cor:bal:R} therefore yields a bound of $O(n^{2} \eps^{-1} d \log \condK)$ iterations.
 Since iterations takes $O(m/n)$ time on average, this yields a final runtime bound of $O(mn\eps^{-1} \diamG \log \condK)$, which is not near-linear. }, essentially because they only rely on coordinate-smoothness of the function.
 In order to achieve the near-linear time bounds in this paper, we heavily exploit the further global structure of the specific convex optimization problem at hand. \end{remark}

 \begin{remark}[$\ell_p$ Matrix Balancing] The (approximate) $\ell_p$ Matrix Balancing problem is: given input $K \in \C^{n \times n}$ and $p \in [1,\infty)$, compute a scaling $A = DKD^{-1}$ such that for each $i \in [n]$, the $i$-th row and columnn of $A$ have (approximately) equal $\ell_p$ norm.
 (Note this $\ell_p$ variant should not be confused with the norm discussion following~\eqref{eq-def:balance-approx}.)
 Note that the Matrix Balancing problem studied in this paper is a special case of this: it is $\ell_1$ balancing a nonnegative matrix.
 However, it is actually no less general, since $\ell_p$ balancing $K \in \C^{n \times n}$ is trivially reducible to $\ell_1$ balancing the nonnegative matrix with entries $|K_{ij}|^p$, see, e.g.,~\citep{RotSchSch94}.
 Thus, following the literature, we focus only on the version of Matrix Balancing described above. \end{remark}